 The Bemrose School is a vital, beating heart of its community.
 It is a school that refuses to give up on students, offering a nurturing and ambitious environment from age 3 right through to 19.
 While secondary exam results remain a work in progress, the primary phase is exceptional, and the recent Oxbridge success demonstrates that the most able students can soar here.
 Best suited to families who value inclusivity, diversity, and a supportive, family-oriented culture over raw league table position.
 The main challenge is securing a place in the increasingly popular primary phase.

 Yes.
 The Bemrose School was rated Good by Ofsted in its most recent inspection (March 2024).
-Inspectors particularly praised the primary phase, where 2024 results for reading, writing, and mathematics significantly exceeded the England average (69% vs 62%).
+Inspectors particularly praised the primary phase; in the current dataset, 60% met the expected standard in reading, writing, and mathematics combined, with mathematics the strongest subject-level expected-standard measure at 80%.

 The school does not have a fixed distance catchment; places are allocated based on distance from the school gate after priority criteria are met.
 In 2024, the school was oversubscribed with 313 applications for secondary places.
 Families should live relatively close to Uttoxeter New Road to be confident of a place.